 Here are some of the most noteworthy benefits of adding UV spectrum to your grow room.

 Higher Flower Quality, Potency, & Weight

 Some studies have shown that UVA and UVB light can enhance the production of terpenes and flavonoids in plants.

 In one study, growers cultivated tomatoes in a greenhouse using grow lights without UV.
 They noticed the tomatoes grew great, but the taste left plenty to be desired.

-So, they grew another batch with supplemental UV, and found that flavor and aroma were greatly amplified.
+So, they grew another batch with supplemental UV and found that flavor and aroma were greatly amplified.

-But to take things a step further, consider the fact that one study found that flower grown without UV light will be missing up to 6 key terpenes!
+But to take things a step further, consider the fact that one study found that plants grown without UV light will be missing up to 6 key terpenes!
 And as we are coming to realize, terpenes affect the way flower makes you feel, as well as that taste and aroma.